Foundation / Corporation

 Please note: Technical assistance is available by phone to all potential applicants until one week prior to a closing.
 Please email Amy Hansen to schedule.

-A link to the application will be available on this website when each application opens.
-The same link may be used for completing post-grant reports.
+The same link used for applying can be used for completing post-grant reports.
 Organizations that do not complete post-grant reports will not be eligible for future funding.

 All organizations funded for three consecutive years, must wait a minimum of one year before reapplying for funding, unless specifically invited.